 Do mortgage brokers charge fees?

 Most mortgage broker services are free for the borrower.
-The lender pays them a commission when they organise a loan between you and them.
+The lender pays them a commission for the mortgage broking process when they organise a loan between you and them.
 However, this doesn’t mean brokers work for the bank.
 They work with the customer’s best interests in mind.

 Is it okay to use multiple mortgage brokers?

-You can switch mortgage brokers if you feel that yours doesn’t suit your financial needs.
-However, be mindful of changing brokers during the mortgage application process, as the broker may charge you for the lost commission when you leave.
-Speak to your broker about any cancellation fees before working with them.
+You can switch mortgage brokers if you feel that yours doesn’t suit your financial needs or find a lower interest rate.
+However, be mindful of changing finance brokers during the mortgage application process, as the broker may charge you for the lost commission when you leave.
+Speak to your mortgage broker about any cancellation fees before working with them.

 Schedule a call to one of our expert mortgage broker